arondor-connectors/sample-connectors/README.md

 Both of these modules can have connectors.

+## Connector implementation

+### Connector

+Maven structure:

+* A parent module: arender-sample-hmi
+    * A child module: arender-sample-hmi-connector: create a jar that is the connector,
+    * A child module: arender-sample-hmi-war: Fetch ARender HMI WAR, modify it by including the jar above in its lib (overlay).

+* Development key classes:
+    * SampleURLParser.java: Extract URL parameters from this class
+    * SampleDocumentAccessor.java: Document fetching describer
+    * SampleAnnotationAccessor.java: Annotation CRUD

+## Connector Deployment

-## Connectors.
-On which module should I develop my connector?
+### On which module should I develop my connector?

-### Connector on HMI side
+#### Should I deploy the connector on HMI side?

 Pros&cons to have the connector on HMI side: